SimonMoynihan33/Ball-Knowledge-Quiz/README.md

 ![Difficulty Desktop](docs/images/wf-difficulty-desktop.webp) ![Difficulty Mobile](docs/images/wf-difficulty-mobile.webp)

-I decided not to go with a difficulty option in this quiz, instead focusing on increaasing and improving functionality and features on one general level.
+I decided not to go with a difficulty option in this quiz, instead focusing on increasing and improving functionality and features on one general level.

 - Questions